floumaini/ER-Readmissions/README.md

 ## Scope

-Returning to a hospital within a short period of time after being charged is costly to the healthcare system(Total cost in 2011 was $41.3 billion)and it affects the most people who poor and/or are 65 years or older.
+Returning to a hospital within a short period of time after being charged is costly to the healthcare system(Total cost in 2011 was $41.3 billion)and it affects the most poor and/or are 65 years or older people.
 Avoidable reasons for hospital readmission include:

 - Confusion about the prescribed medication and dosage.
 - Miscommunication by hospital staff of important information such as test results.